Technology: How it Shapes Our Brains, Relationships & Sense of Self

 Tips, Tools & Answers to Common Questions

-This 80-minute online workshop will provide you with tips and tools you can immediately implement in your personal and professional lives.
+This 80-minute online training will provide you with tips and tools you can immediately implement in your personal and professional lives, including a handout with 36 technology interventions.
 The session also includes a Q&A where Doreen answers common questions from her presentations.

 Meet Our Presenter